MichielNoback/java_gitbook/05_web/webbased_exercises1.md

 4. Create the login servlet.
 Verify the user credentials.
 If correct, redirect to `/home` (the species listing).
 Else, redirect back to `login.html`, giving the user a warning that the provided credentials were incorrect.

 5. In the species detail page, add a button -only when there is an authorized user- that will open a page in which the species information can be edited.
+Note: editing information that is contained within resource bundles is not possible!
+Choose other information fields.

 6. Create the editing form.